piyanatk/cosmotile/README.md

-## DEPRECATED: Please use the modern implementation of this algorithm by [Steven Murray](https://github.com/steven-murray/cosmotile)
+## DEPRECATED: Please use the re-packed and re-tolled of this algorithm in the [new cosmotile package by Steven Murray](https://github.com/steven-murray/cosmotile)

 # cosmotile